department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/getting-started.md

 ### Tools for developers

-Once a developer's Github account is added to the VA Github organization and their SSH public key is set up, they'll be given access to the code repositories, credentials for shared testing environments, and internal tools.
+To get access to code repositories, testing credentials, and internal tools, developers should do the following as soon as possible

+1. Create <a title="Go to create ssh keys" href="https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Work%20Practices/Engineering/Internal%20Tools.md#create-an-ssh-public-key" target="_blank">new SSH keys</a>.
+{{ site.vets-team }}

+2. Configure <a title="Go to configure socks proxy" href="https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Work%20Practices/Engineering/Internal%20Tools.md#configure-the-socks-proxy" target="_blank">the SOCKS proxy</a>.
+{{ site.vets-team }}

-Developers should review the [technical guide](related/technical) to complete the onboarding steps and confirm that they have access to all the tools.
+3. Review the [technical guide](related/technical#getting-started) and confirm they have access to all the tools.

 <a href="#">Return to top</a>